The Ultimate Guide to the National Aquarium In Baltimore

 The moment our daughter was hooked on the aquarium.
 A face-to-face encounter with… a scuba diver!

-- 4-D Immersion Films: Guests can opt to see a 15-minute 4-D Immersion Film, which is like a 3-D film, but with additional special effects.
+Guests can opt to see a 15-minute 4-D Immersion Film, which is like a 3-D film, but with additional special effects.
+These are actually pretty cool!

 - The National Aquarium is located in the Inner Harbor.
 You will need to park in a nearby parking garage.
 The two most convenient parking garages are the Lockwood Place Parking Garage and the LAZ Inner Harbor Parking Garage.
 Both of these parking garages honor parking validation discounts from the aquarium.